Home > Frosting > Cranberry Frosting

 • Extra Creamy – This frosting is made with butter and cream cheese.
 Using both makes the frosting super creamy.

 • Less Sweet Buttercream Frosting – The cream cheese helps to make the frosting thick, so we don’t have to rely on excessive amounts of powdered sugar as a thickener.
-Which means, this cranberry buttercream is less sweet than traditional buttercream!
+This means, this cranberry buttercream is less sweet than traditional buttercream!

 Bowl of cranberry buttercream set on a table.

-Ingredients
+Easy Ingredients

 • Fresh Cranberries – Frozen will work too.
 You can use canned (or homemade leftover) cranberry sauce- just keep in mind the flavor that will impart.